 What travel restrictions in place?

-The flight plan to and from Sofia Airport is gradually opening up since 1st June.
+The flight plan to and from Sofia Airport has gradually been opening up since 1st June.
 Only passengers are allowed into the Terminal Buildings after a temperature check.
-Currently only Bulgarian or EU citizens (or those with residence permits) are allowed to enter the country, as well as those from neighbouring countries such as Serbia, Bosnia and Herzogovnia, Montenegro and N Macedonia.
-Quarantine restrictions remain in place for passengers arriving from certain countries ( see above)

 Sources for further information